 - 1-1/2 cups meatless spaghetti sauce

-- In a large bowl, whisk together the flour, eggs, egg substitute, milk and salt until smooth.
+- In a bowl, whisk together flour, eggs, egg substitute, milk and salt until smooth.
 Cover and refrigerate for 1 hour.

 - Heat an 8-in. nonstick skillet coated with cooking spray; pour about 1/4 cup batter into center of skillet.
 Lift and tilt pan to evenly coat bottom.
 Cook until top appears dry; turn and cook 15-20 seconds longer.
 Remove to a wire rack.
-Repeat with remaining batter, coat with cooking spray as needed.
-When cool, stack crepes with waxed paper or paper towels in between.
+Repeat with remaining batter, add cooking spray as needed.
+When cool, stack crepes with waxed paper to paper towels in between.

 Reviews forZucchini Crepes

 "this is the best savory crepe we ever had very tasty and healthy"

 "Wonderful recipe, husband loved it too.
 Although he doesn't like green peppers, I just replaced them with more zucchini.
 I also used Jack cheese instead of cheddar.
 Will pass this on to my family!"